 People who don’t like to cook.
 While lots of veggies are great raw – some are gonna have to be cooked, hey, no one wants a raw sweet potato.
 We include herbs in our CSA – so a decent knowledge of cooking with them is a help.
 The fall CSA includes A LOT of greens – plan on stir fry!
 We’ll give you some really nice recipes – easy ones – but if you don’t like to cook, a CSA can just seem a lot like work.

 It just depends – in spring, expect a lot of lettuce mix and other early crops like radishes, green garlic and arugula.
 Later think beets, sugar snaps, swiss chard and onions.
 During the summer we should have tomatoes of course, squash, peppers, eggplant, cucumbers, beans, muscadines and herbs, in fall we have greens, lettuce mix again, broccoli, collards, kale, turnips and radishes again.
 We add tree fruit from time to time (peaches from Barbee Farms and apples From Davis & Son orchards in South Mountain).
-Last year we had a great crop of plums , but since fruit trees tend to bear every other year, we may not have them this year, but we’ll see.
+One year we had a great crop of plums, last year we had plenty of pomegranates (fall) and figs but since fruit trees tend to bear every other year, we may not have them this year, but we’ll see.
 This isn’t a complete list, just off the top of my head.
 Crop failures are part of farm life – & that’s part of being a CSA – you’re agreeing to buy stuff ahead of time – we hope we’ll do well enough to get you everything we promise, but mother nature’s pretty rough sometimes, and you might just be disappointed.

-How many meals should I expect from my box?
+How many meals should I expect from my bag?

 That, I’m afraid, is an impossible question to answer.
 It just depends on how you fix any given item – if you’re just making tomato sandwiches, a couple of pounds of tomatoes should be plenty.
 If you want to make salsa – a couple of pounds will be plenty too – but you won’t have made an entrée.